 The EIA process is legislated in most Pacific island countries, as part of the development approval process.
-The types of coastal tourism development that will typically require EIA include hotels, resorts, bungalows and other types of tourism accommodation; golf courses and other large-scale leisure facilities; and coastal tourism infrastructure, including roads, air strips, jetties, wharves and marinas.
-Any tourism development that involves direct or indirect disturbance to local communities and their lifestyles and livelihoods; relocation of people; use of customary land or other resources; coastal dredging, excavation, sand mining or land reclamation; construction of buildings offshore or over-water; direct or indirect impacts on critical natural habitats or on threatened, endangered or migratory species, will need to be assessed via the EIA process.
+The types of coastal tourism development that will typically require EIA include hotels, resorts, bungalows and other types of tourism accommodation; golf courses and other large-scale leisure facilities; and coastal tourism infrastructure, including roads, air strips, jetties, wharves including breakwaters marinas and any associated coastal protection and land reclamation plans.
+Any tourism development that involves direct or indirect disturbance to local communities and their lifestyles and livelihoods; relocation of people; use of customary land or other resources; coastal dredging, excavation, sand mining or land reclamation; construction of buildings offshore or over-water; direct or indirect impacts on critical natural habitats or on threatened, endangered or migratory species, use of renewable resources, upgrades of infrastructure or waste management will need to be assessed via the EIA process.16